 Thus, to obtain the thermodynamic quantities within the framework of the entropy method one needs, besides the high-temperature series for $c$ and $\chi$, to know i) the ground-state energy $e_0$, ii) how $c(T)$ vanishes as $T\to 0$, and iii) the value of $\chi_0\equiv\chi(T=0)$ in the case of gapless low-energy excitations.
 Even if the precise value of $e_0$ is not available and both gapless and gapped excitations are acceptable, one can proceed as in Ref.~\cite{bernu2020}.
-First, one has to assume some reasonable value $e_0$ (being prepared to explore systematically a certain region of $e_0$).
+First, one has to assume some reasonable value $e_0$ in order to explore a certain region of $e_0$ systematically.
 Second, one has to assume the exponent $\alpha$ in the case of a gapless spectrum or one has to assume that the spectrum is gapped.
 Then, for the assumed $e_0$ and gapless/gapped energy spectrum one has to calculate within the entropy method the specific heat $c(T)$ using all $n_{\rm P}$ available Pad\'{e} approximants $[u,d](e)$.
-There are $n+1$ Pad\'{e} approximants based on the series up to $n$th order; we discard from the very beginning four Pad\'{e} approximants $[n,0],\,[n-1,1],\,[1,n-1],\,[0,n]$ so that $n_{\rm P}=n-3$.
-Next, one has to examine the ``closeness'' of all $n_{\rm P}$ profiles $c(T)$ by examining them thoroughly from some (high enough, but not too high) temperature $T_{\rm i}$ down to some (sufficiently low) temperature $T_{\rm f}$ with temperature steps $\Delta T$.
-If the absolute value of the difference of a certain $c$ from the average value (arithmetic mean) $\overline{c}$ at a running temperature $T$ ($T_{\rm f}\le T\le T_{\rm i}$) is less than some bound, e.g., 0.001, this $c$ belongs to the set of ``coinciding'' Pad\'{e} approximants.
-In the opposite case, this Pad\'{e} approximant is discarded and not considered for lower temperatures.
+There are $n+1$ Pad\'{e} approximants based on the series up to $n$th order.
+We discard from the very beginning four Pad\'{e} approximants $[n,0],\,[n-1,1],\,[1,n-1],\,[0,n]$ so that $n_{\rm P}=n-3$.
+Next, one has to examine the ``closeness'' of all $n_{\rm P}$ profiles $c(T)$.
+To this end, we inspect them thoroughly from some high temperature $T_{\rm i}$ down to $T_{\rm f}<T_{\rm i}$ with temperature steps $\Delta T$.
+If the absolute value of the difference of a certain $c$ from the arithmetic mean value for this bundle, $\overline{c}$, at a running temperature $T$ ($T_{\rm f}\le T\le T_{\rm i}$) is less than, e.g., 0.001, this $c$ belongs to the set of ``coinciding'' Pad\'{e} approximants.
+Otherwise, this Pad\'{e} approximant is discarded and not considered for lower temperatures.
 According to Refs.~\cite{bernu2020,gonzalez2022}, a large number of coinciding curves $n_{\rm cP}$, or more precisely a large value of $p=n_{\rm cP}/n_{\rm P}$, provides evidence that the assumptions made about $e_0$ and the low-energy excitations are self-consistent.